MiSTer-devel/Arcade-Chameleon_MiSTer/Readme.md

-# Jaleco Chameleon for MiSTer
+# Jaleco Chameleon for MiSTerFPGA

-Work in progress.
+A game from Jaleco procuded in 1983.
+This is a beta port for MiSTerFPGA by Pierco.
+I did it for fun on my phone during my vacations.

-ToDo:
+## Tasks for a stable release

-- The video module requires one additionnal vertical row and image is offset to the right on CRT.
+- fix video timings: image appears on the right on CRT screens!
+I added a H-Pos setting in OSD.
-- Nice to have: replace the current CPU with a more accurate one, the chip_6502!!
+- fix joysticks, they are weird for now, a better mapping is possible